Ask any resident of the UAE what the best way to experience the country would be

 Throwing garbage while driving | AED 1,000 | 6 | - |

-Find out what mileage your car can deliver if you plan to go on longer trips.
-This will help you plan smarter and avoid petrol stations at crowded peak hours.
+Find out what mileage your car can deliver if you plan to go on longer trips,

-Parking in the UAE are usually divided into two kinds- mall/private parking and public parking.
+Parking in Dubai is usually divided into two kinds- mall/private parking and public parking.

 Check here for a full guide on parking zones and rates in the UAE: